NickMarcha/RaffleBot/README.md

 ## Config

+should be at `config/config.json`
-you can use `rafflebot/config.json` to get started
+You can use `config/copy.config.json` to get started
 | Property | Description | Example |
 | -------- | ------- | ------- |
 | `botOwner` | Your DGG Username | `Barret` |